 "Ask them 'What makes you stay with this competitor?'," advises Fitzgerald.
 "Is there an opportunity in that for you?
 For example, if you offer a higher standard of service, maybe that gives you a new unique selling point.
 Look for weaknesses in your competitors and use that information to win new clients and keep your existing customers."

 New laws steer businesses in new directions and may even open up new markets; environmental regulations, for instance, have generated an industry dedicated to helping firms reduce their environmental impact.

-"Keep an eye on the government changing the landscape," Fitzgerald suggests.
+"Keep an eye on the Government changing the landscape," Fitzgerald says.
 "A lot of companies don't keep up with legislation and this costs them opportunities."

 You can also learn from the way other sectors do business and, if appropriate, bring their approach into your own firm.
 "The most important thing is to give yourself time," he concludes.
 "The earlier you see a problem, the easier it is to adapt before anyone else."